zackmdavis/Less_Wrong_Drafts/my_interview_with_cade_metz.md

 On 16 March 2024, I sat down to chat with _New York Times_ technology reporter Cade Metz!
 In part of our conversation, transcribed below, we discussed his February 2021 article ["Silicon Valley's Safe Space"](https://archive.ph/zW6oX), covering Scott Alexander's _Slate Star Codex_ blog and the surrounding community.

 The transcript has been significantly edited for clarity.
-(It turns out that real-time conversation transcribed completely verbatim is full of filler words, false starts, crosstalk, "uh huh"s, "yeah"s, pauses while one party picks up their coffee order, _&c._ that do not seem particularly substanative.)
+(It turns out that real-time conversation transcribed completely verbatim is full of filler words, false starts, crosstalk, "uh huh"s, "yeah"s, pauses while one party picks up their coffee order, _&c._ that do not seem particularly substantive.)

 -------